 The Boomerang Effect

-Even when we do not become ill or die from food poisoning, each of us bears the cost one way or another.
+Even when we have never had food poisoning, each of us bears the cost one way or another.
 For example, when food is withdrawn from the market because of a detected potential to cause harm, we lose its availability.
 Published incidences of food-borne illness outbreak force us to avoid buying the identified food and we are deprived of the enjoyment of that food.
 Companies suffer losses and food prices increase to burden all of us.
 We must not forget the tax burden that every one of us suffers because of the use of public funds in addressing health concerns relating to food-borne illness outbreaks.
 We are harmed one way or another even by those occurrences that are not known to us.
 Indeed, what we know little or nothing about can kill us but such fatality can be avoided.
 What is needed is a coalition of knowledgeable, experienced and determined individuals who are willing to do the job.

 GCSE-Food & Health Protection is providing an avenue for such gathering of the forces.
 You are invited to join the effort and/or the conversation.
 Some may like to be observers; some may like to be active participants; some may even want to be critics; everyone is welcome: Join the Conversation.